cmudrc/incose-paper/README.md

 * __Local:__ After running `main/main.py`, inspect the `main/result/` directory.
 * __Remote:__ Precomputed results are hosted on Hugging Face:
 [https://huggingface.co/datasets/cmudrc/incose-paper-data](https://huggingface.co/datasets/cmudrc/incose-paper-data)

+## Analysis

+All post-processing and figure-generation scripts live in the `analysis/` folder.
+Each subfolder in `analysis/` corresponds to a specific analysis pipeline.

+Scripts are designed to:

+1. Look for local results in `main/result/`.
+2. If unavailable, fetch data from the Hugging Face repository automatically.

 ## Tests